IlyaLab/gssnng/README.md

 Gene Set Scoring on the Nearest Neighbor Graph (gssnng) for Single Cell RNA-seq (scRNA-seq).

+The problem:  single cells often have very poor overlap with any gene set of interest, making gene set scoring difficult.

 The method works by sampling nearest neighbors for each cell, creating a mini-pseudobulk expression profile, and performing single sample gene set scoring.
 This gives each cell a score and preserves gradients across clusters.